AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 This post covers a few anti-patterns that you might want to avoid in your codebase to make working with tests seamless for you and your teammates.
 If you are already committed to some of the concepts described below, it might be quite hard to get away from them.
-For this reason, you should either aim to avoid them from the beginning, or incrementally migrate the tests as your codebase progresses.
+For this reason, you may either aim to avoid them from the beginning, or incrementally migrate the tests as your codebase progresses.

 ## Shared given